Carlos Eduardo (footballer, born 1992)

-Carlos Eduardo Soares Mota (born 24 February 1992), commonly known as Seco, is a Brazilian professional footballer who plays as a goalkeeper for Super League club Persija Jakarta.
+Carlos Eduardo Soares Mota (born 24 February 1992), commonly known as Seco, is a Brazilian professional footballer who plays as a goalkeeper for Brazilian club Brasil de Pelotas.

 Club career

 He made his national league debut for Brasil de Pelotas as a substitute for the injured Marcelo Pitol, against Paysandu in the 35 round of 2017 Campeonato Brasileiro Série B on 11 November 2017.
 He became first choice goalkeeper when Marcelo left the club at the end of 2018.